grem11n/blog/content/post/helm-unittest-pt2.md

 2. Applies a DataDog Monitor custom resource, if `.Values.monitoring.enabled` is `true`

 The test code resides in the [`tests/`](https://github.com/grem11n/talk-props/tree/main/fw-days-devops-2024/fw-demo/tests) directory of our chart.
 This is a requirement of Unittest.
-I won't copy-paste the test code here, because it is too verbose.
+I won't copypaste the test code here, because it is too verbose.
 Here are scenarios we want to test:

 1. Autoscaling is disabled, thus an HPA resource is absent and the number of replicas is set to a fixed value.